Find contact information for faculty & staff

 Our foundation

-The School of Forestry at Northern Arizona University is perfectly located to give students pursuing forestry degrees an exceptional learning environment.
-With five life zones within fifty miles of campus and six climate zones in the state, as well as NAU’s Centennial Forest facility, those looking for forestry careers have come to the right place.
+The School of Forestry is perfectly located to give students pursuing forestry degrees an exceptional learning environment.
+With five life zones within fifty miles of campus and six climate zones in the state.
+The NAU School of Forestry has the Centennial Forest learning lab, which provides many learning and research opportunities for students.

 Our research